aica-technology/docker-images/toolkits/README.md

 > may refer to the this [NVIDIA](https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048) forum post.
 >
 > That also means that l4t images can not be used in a drop-in fashion with other multiarch images, as the may
-> contain different library version and/or dependencies.
+> contain different library versions and/or dependencies.

 ## Using registry images